For a list of recipients, please

 All nominations for this prize must be made online, using the online nomination forms below.

-Complete online nominations should be submitted no later than Friday 4.00pm 20th January 2017.
+Completed online nominations should be submitted no later than Friday 4.00pm 18th January 2019.

 Check List for Nominations